tockawaffle/Apple-Pie-Bot/README.md

 - - NodeJS v16
 - - Git
 - - An editor, such as VSC or others
-- - At least 1.5GB of RAM (for smaller communities you might need less RAM)
 - - Basic knowledge of JavaScript and Typescript (This is optional, but always good to have)

 Required on the dotenv file:
 (None of the fields bellow have a default setting, you *WILL* need them for this bot to work.)

 ```
     DISCORD_TOKEN={YOUR BOT TOKEN}
     TEST_SERVERS={The test server ID}
     OWNER_ID={The ids of the developers}